25 Hidden Oregon and Washington hotels

 Southern Oregon Coast hotels

-A shift occurs around Coos Bay, Oregon, where the Oregon Coast seems to open to even more expansive terrain.
+A shift occurs around Coos Bay, Oregon, where the Oregon Coast opens to more expansive terrain.
 That’s why I’m making this a different category.
 There are towns about every twenty miles and not much in between them.
-Many of my favorites elude online searches and booking platforms — and for a good reason.
+Many of my favorites elude online searches and booking platforms for a good reason.
 They are hidden gems with plenty of word-of-mouth clientele — hard to reach but worth the effort.

 Wild Spring Guest Habitat